 In addition to historical hiking, Gettysburg is in close proximity to several State Parks.
 Your group can include experiences at both Caledonia and Pine Grove Furnace State Parks in Pennsylvania.
 Just a few miles south, your scouts can also experience Catoctin Mountain Park and Cunningham Falls State Park in Maryland.
 These are excellent add-ons for your visit.

 Camping is available at the National Park in the McMillan Woods Youth Campground mid-April through the end of October.
-The site is available by reservation only awarded through an annual lottery held in February.
 This site is extremely rustic; showers can be arranged through the Gettysburg YWCA for a nominal fee.
 The Daniel Lady Farm, owned and operated by the Gettysburg Battlefield Preservation Association, also provides camping for scout groups upon request.
 Your group may choose to select from a variety of local campgrounds all with tent and cabin camping.

 In the winter, Gettysburg serves as a destination to earn their Snow Sports Badge.
 Liberty Mountain Resort offers skiing and snowboarding.

-If your group is interested in making Gettysburg part of their learning experience, contact us today to assist.
+If your group is interested in making Gettysburg part of their learning experience, contact us today for assistance.